 Experimentally, bracketing within a hue circle permits easy determination of elementary yellow.
 Elementary yellow is called a "neither-nor" colour (neither reddish nor greenish) as opposed to yellow-greens which are called "as-well-as" colours (yellow as well as green) in a hue circle.
-The "neither-nor" colours are often called unique in the literature.
+The "neither-nor" colours" are often called unique in the literature.

-Fig. 8: Device and elementary colours with criterion for elementary yellow Y_e
+Fig. 8: Device and elementary colour with criterion for elementary yellow $Y{\mu}$

-Fig. 8 describes the criterion for the determination of the elementary colour yellow Y_e out of a hue circle in the yellow region.
-For the rgb_d -input data $(1\ 1\ 0)d$ (data separated by spaces) or FFO_d usually the device colour yellow Y_d is produced.
-The intended elementary yellow Y_e with the visual property neither greenish nor reddish is produced with the rgb{de} -input data $(1\ 0.86\ 0){de} = FDO{de}$ for the standard sRGB monitor, $(1\ 0.86\ 0){de} = FDO{de}$ for the standard offset device, and $(1\ 0.79\ 0){de} = FCO{de}$ for a laser printer.
-The hue difference between the device yellow Y_d and the elementary yellow Y_e is largest for a laser printer.
+Fig. 8 describes the criterion for the determination of the elementary colour yellow $Y_e$ out of a hue circle in the yellow region.
+For the $rgb_d$ -input data (1, 1, 0) or FF0 usually the device colour yellow $Y_d$ is produced.
+The criterion for elementary yellow as neither greenish nor reddish is approximately fulfilled here (left).
+The $rgb{de}$ -input data $(1, 0,86\ 0) = FD0$ produce the intended elementary yellow $Y_e$ with the visual property neither greenish nor reddish.
+The example is given for the standard offset print (right).
+The difference between device yellow $Y_d$ and elementary yellow $Y_e$ is small in offset print.
+However for blue it is large.

-Fig. 9: Device and elementary colours with criterion for elementary blue B_e
+Fig. 9: Device and elementary colour with criterion for elementary blue $B_a$